 Attain and Experian Collaborate to Help Unlock Cross-Device Outcomes for Advertisers

-Leveraging Experian's Graph, Attain expands its reach and addressability across multiple devices, offering innovative solutions for advertisers in a cookie-less ecosystem
+Leveraging Experian's identity graph, Attain expands its reach and addressability across multiple devices, offering innovative solutions for advertisers in a cookie-less ecosystem

-LONDON, Dec.
-29, 2023 /PRNewswire/ -- Attain, a leading permissioned commerce data platform that powers real-time purchase measurement and outcome signals for brands, is pleased to announce a strategic collaboration with Experian, the world's leading global information services company.
-By leveraging Experian's Graph, this collaboration will unlock cross-device outcomes for advertisers in a cookieless environment.
+NEW YORK, Jan.
+4, 2024 /PRNewswire/ -- Attain, a leading permissioned commerce data platform that powers real-time purchase measurement and outcome signals for brands, is pleased to announce a strategic collaboration with Experian, the world's leading global information services company.
+By leveraging Experian's identity graph, this collaboration will unlock cross-device outcomes for advertisers in a cookieless environment.

 With the growing number of devices and platforms used by consumers, the need for precise audience targeting and refined marketing strategies has become increasingly important.
-Through this collaboration, Attain will integrate the Experian Graph into its system, expanding the reach and addressability of its active user base of more than six million.
+Through this collaboration, Attain will integrate the Experian identity graph into its system, expanding the reach and addressability of its active user base of more than six million consumers.

-"We are continuously impressed by the caliber of Attain's customer base and our ability to fortify it with additional identity markers," said Greg Koerner, Vice President Digital Advertising Sales, of Experian.
-"By harnessing the power of Attain's extensive outcome data and the Experian Graph, we can easily offer marketers new avenues for reaching their target audience across multiple devices and channels."
+"We are continuously impressed by the caliber of Attain's customer base and our ability to fortify it with additional identity markers," said Greg Koerner, Vice President of Digital Advertising Sales, at Experian.
+"By harnessing the power of Attain's extensive outcome data and the Experian identity graph, we can easily offer marketers new avenues for reaching their target audience across multiple devices and channels."

-This integration will enable Attain to seamlessly connect with consumers across multiple devices, including mobile and CTV, offering innovative solutions to advertisers in an ever-changing digital landscape.
-With over 250M households, nearly 500M MAIDs, and 200M CTV IDs in Experian's Graph, this integration will unlock vast opportunities for marketers to reach their target audience and measure campaign performance accurately.
+This integration will enable Attain to seamlessly connect with consumers across multiple devices, including mobile and CTV (connected television), offering innovative solutions to advertisers in an ever-changing digital landscape.
+With over 126M households, 250M individuals, nearly 500M MAIDs (mobile ad IDs), and 200M CTV IDs in Experian's identity graph, this integration will unlock vast opportunities for marketers to reach their target audience and measure campaign performance accurately.
 It will also allow Attain to align advertiser data and showcase significant correlations across various media channels, making their marketing tools more powerful than ever.

 This collaboration will enable Attain to offer advertisers a more holistic reporting approach and provide them with a more comprehensive understanding of cross-device outcomes.
-Those utilizing the Experian Graph through Attain's services can resolve to a single consumer profile, combining IPS and Universal IDs with CTV IDs and MAIDs.
+Those utilizing the Experian identity graph through Attain's services can resolve to a single consumer profile, combining IPs and Universal IDs with CTV IDs and MAIDs.

 About Attain